 • Make sure you and all passengers exit the vehicle on the left-hand side

-• Walk off the road – up the embankment if there is one, or climb over the crash barrier
+• Walk off the road – up the embankment if there is one, or climb over the crash barrier into a field if possible

-• NEVER try to cross lanes to the other side of a motorway
+• NEVER try to cross lanes to the other side of a motorway.